The Depth of Field calculator also concerned with blurring the background

 There are many numerical combinations where the longer lens is simply better in a few ways.
 And even with a close background, there's still a property or two worth consideration.
 If you also find f/1.8 distasteful, there is this better way.

-From the same location, changing the lens cannot change the perspective.
+From the same location, changing the lens focal length cannot change the perspective.
 Any lens can only show whatever perspective that can be seen from standing where it is.
-However, yes, the lens focal length certainly does influence where you would choose to stand to use it, and then location does affect perspective.
+However, yes, the lens focal length certainly does influence where you would choose to stand to use it, and then location distance does affect perspective.

 Perspective: In photography, perspective is the depth and spatial relationship of objects, i.e., the perceived size and spacing appearance of near vs. far objects.
+Simply the way it looks from where you are standing.
 Perspective of both subject and background objects depends Only on the distance where you stand, because any lens can only see whatever view is seen when standing there.
 The lens might zoom and enlarge the image, but it cannot otherwise change the actual view that you see when standing there, with lens or not.
 The longer lens has advantages (crops an enlarged view), desirable for portraits, to force us to always stand back a bit for proper perspective, a Minimum distance of at least 6 or 7 feet (2 meters) for better perspective in portraits.
 And longer and a bit farther can be even greater advantage.
 This same Minimum distance is valid for any lens and any portrait you choose, from a tight head shot to full length standing, or even a group shot.
 Stand back a bit, same Minimum.

 Maybe I'm a purist, but IMO, a "portrait lens" certainly does not mean f/1.8.
 Portrait lens means a longer lens to force standing back for proper portrait perspective.
-No one specific focal length, sensor size affects it too, but just whatever your proper distance requires for the view you want.
-Newbies may get other notions, but a f/1.8 lens would be a laughable thing in a portrait studio. f/1.8 is certainly Not about the best capture of the face. f/1.8 is about extremely limited depth of field (or is for low light levels, but today, improved high ISO does that better). f/1.8 can blur backgrounds, but it's extreme, and we're describing an obviously better method.
+Nikon considered their 105mm lens to be a portrait lens (for 35 mm film), simply because it forced standing back sufficiently.
+But no one specific focal length, sensor size affects it too, but just whatever focal length your proper distance requires for the view you want from a proper distance.
+Newbies may get other notions, but a f/1.8 lens would be a laughable thing in a portrait studio. f/1.8 is certainly Not about the best capture of the face.
+To me, f/1.8 is about low light levels, but today, improved high ISO does that better. f/1.8 can blur backgrounds, but it's extreme, and a little brutal, and we're describing an obviously better method in the section above.
 A portrait studio (with the goal hoping to sell the photo) prefers depth of field, and will be using around f/8, or maybe more, and will provide the proper sufficient light this needs (easy with flash).
 A "portrait lens" for "head and shoulders" means 65 to 90 mm for 1.6x or 1.5x crop APS, or 105 to 135 mm for full size 35 mm frame.
-That longer length forces us to stand back for better perspective, to NOT enlarge noses, etc. The 50 mm lens standing back properly might do full length well, but is simply too short and close (not the best try) for tighter portraits.
+That longer length forces us to stand back for better perspective, to NOT enlarge noses, etc. The 50 mm lens standing back properly might do full length well, but is simply too short and close (far from the best try) for tighter portraits.
 My own choice is 110 to 120 mm (full frame) at 9 or 10 feet, typically at f/8 (nearly 12 inches of Depth of Field span).
-A cardinal rule of "Portrait" includes standing back for proper portrait perspective, a Minimum of at least 6 or 7 feet (a couple of meters), or better 8 or 10 feet.
-Which is very important.
-We guys are often too dumb to notice or realize it, but the wives will tell us they don't like their too-close portraits.
-Backing up a little more and then zooming in as desired is always a good plan.
+That would be 75mm or 80mm for 1.5 or 1.6 crops.
+Focusing on the Near Eye is good practice.

 The third page has photo examples of the calculators two initial default cases (in A and B).